First-principles molecular quantum electrodynamics theory at all coupling strengths: Introduction.

 \section{Introduction.}

-The increasing overlap between quantum electrodynamics (QED) and molecular activities has led to breakthroughs in modifying molecular characteristics and activity using light-matter interaction~\cite{Ebbesen2016ACR, Mandal:2023vh, Weight2023pccp}.
+The increasing overlap between quantum electrodynamics (QED) and molecular activities has led to breakthroughs in tailoring molecular properties and activities through light-matter interactions~\cite{Ebbesen2016ACR, Mandal:2023vh, Weight2023pccp}.
 When strongly coupled, both photons and electrons (or other elementary excitations) within materials become essential and intermingle equally quantized.
-As a result, independent ``free" particles no longer exist.
+In such an environment, the concept of independent ``free'' particles ceases to exist.
 Instead, the elementary excitations in the strong light-matter interaction regime are polaritons, which represent a superposition between quantized light and material~\cite{Revera2020NatRevPhys} and display characteristics of both light and matter.
-Studies indicate that material attributes can be altered through these polaritons, leading to varied photophysics and photochemistry, i.e., polariton chemistry~\cite{Ebbesen2016ACR}.
-Given that the energies of photons and the strength of light-matter interactions can be adjusted via cavity adjustments, the intense coupling between light and matter introduces a novel method to alter material features for a range of potential uses, such as lasing~\cite{Kena-Cohen:2010ue, Kang:ws}, long-distance energy transmission~\cite{Zhong:2017vq, Georgiou2021angwew, Want2021natcomm, Coles:2014wm, timmer_plasmon_2023}, Bose-Einstein condensates~\cite{Dusel:2020wt, Zasedatelev:2019um, Kavokin:2022tn}, and chemical processes~\cite{Pavosevic2023, Pavosevic2022b, Schaefer2022NC, Schaefer2022JPCL, Cave1997JCP, MartinezMartinez2017AP, Yang2021JPCL, Climent2020PCCP, Wang2022JPCL, Imperatore2021JCP, Galego2016NC, CamposGonzalezAngulo2019NC, Philbin2022JPCC, Efrima1974CPL, Phuc2020SP, Davidsson2020JCP, Galego2017PRL, Mauro2021PRB, Vurgaftman2020JPCL, Hiura2021C, Hiura2019-rate, Weight2023}.
+Research suggests that material properties can be modulated via these polaritons, engendering a diversity of photophysical and photochemical phenomena; that is, polariton chemistry~\cite{Ebbesen2016ACR}.
+Given that the energies of photons and the strength of light-matter interactions can be fine-tuned through cavity manipulations, the robust coupling between light and matter unveils a novel paradigm for modifying material characteristics, with a spectrum of possible applications including lasing~\cite{Kena-Cohen:2010ue, Kang:ws}, long-distance energy transmission~\cite{Zhong:2017vq, Georgiou2021angwew, Want2021natcomm, Coles:2014wm, timmer_plasmon_2023}, Bose-Einstein condensates~\cite{Dusel:2020wt, Zasedatelev:2019um, Kavokin:2022tn}, and various chemical processes~\cite{Pavosevic2023, Pavosevic2022b, Schaefer2022NC, Schaefer2022JPCL, Cave1997JCP, MartinezMartinez2017AP, Yang2021JPCL, Climent2020PCCP, Wang2022JPCL, Imperatore2021JCP, Galego2016NC, CamposGonzalezAngulo2019NC, Philbin2022JPCC, Efrima1974CPL, Phuc2020SP, Davidsson2020JCP, Galego2017PRL, Mauro2021PRB, Vurgaftman2020JPCL, Hiura2021C, Hiura2019-rate, Weight2023}.